Data Protection in Contracts Under GDPR Explained

 SCCs don’t replace the main agreement; they complement it.
 Their inclusion ensures transferred data retains its protection even under non-EU/UK jurisdictions.
 However, businesses must review whether SCC terms can truly be followed given local laws.
 In some cases, additional steps—like encryption, limited access, or restrictions on onward transfers—may be required to secure compliance and minimize exposure across complex global supply chains.

 Pro Tip: Regularly re-assess contractual safeguards when regulations or adequacy decisions change—it’s the fastest way to reduce hidden compliance risks in legacy agreements.
+Autonomous AI Agents can run those checks 24/7 across your portfolio.

 Key Takeaways